 So what exactly is changing?
 Here are 10 things advertisers need to know about Expanded Text Ads.

-UPDATE: We've created a FREE guide and cheat sheet that has everything you need to know about creating Expanded Text Ads.
-Get it here -->
+We’ve created a FREE guide and cheat sheet that has everything you need to know about creating Expanded Text Ads.
+Get it here –>

 Expanded Text Ads are 2x bigger than current text ads.
 The new ads are designed to maximize your presence and performance on mobile search results with a bigger headline and an extra long description.
 (And with a mobile-first mindset, whatever works on mobile is going to get applied to desktop too.)

 Expanded Text ads will show across all devices – desktop and mobile – and will wrap automatically based on device size.